-Montgomery Community College is a state-supported institution operating under an open-door admission policy.
+Montgomery Community College is a state supported institution operating under an open door admission policy.
 This means that any person, whether a high school graduate or nongraduate, who is 18 years old or older and who is able to benefit from further formal education will be served by the institution.
+Students are admitted to Montgomery Community College without regard to race, sex, color, creed, age, handicap, religion or national origin.

 The open door policy does not mean there are no restrictions on admission into specific programs.
 It does mean these restrictions are flexible enough to allow students opportunities for admission into specific programs when they demonstrate aptitude for these programs as determined by personal interest, academic background, placement tests, and/or personal interviews.
 If an academic deficiency exists, applicants will be given an opportunity to remove the deficiency by taking preparatory work.